lookit/lookit-docs/docs/source/tutorial-second-study.rst

 You don't need to understand all the syntax above - but even if it looks pretty opaque, you can probably see the basic structure.
 There are two questions Q1 and Q2 defined in "properties," with some corresponding additional information under "options."
 Each one has some actual question text (the "title"), some options from 0 to 6, and will be shown as radio buttons.

-Go ahead and try adding the next question - call it "Q3": "Parents should pay attention to what their child likes and dislikes."
+Go ahead and try adding the next question (call it "Q3"):

+"Parents should pay attention to what their child likes and dislikes."

 It will have the same format and possible answers as the others.
 You can copy and paste the information about "Q2" under both "properties" and "options" and just edit it!

 8. Exit survey
 ~~~~~~~~~~~~~~